 The Melbourne Argus, published from 1846-1957, was one of Melbourne's key newspapers for over one hundred years.

 The Argus has been digitised and much of the content can be searched online.
 Not all of the digitised text is fully searchable, so printed indexes (divided by topic, and sometimes by name) can still be useful:

-Microfilmed copies of the Argus can be found in the Library's Family History & Newspaper Room.
+Microfilmed copies of the Argus can be found in the Library's Newspapers and Family History Reading Rooms.

 The Herald was published from 1840 to 1990.
 The Sun was published from 1922 to 1990.
 These popular Melbourne newspapers then joined to become the Herald Sun.

 Digitised copies of The Herald are being made available online on Trove Newspapers.

 Card indexes to The Herald and The Sun are available for use in the Newspapers and Family History Reading Rooms.
 They index articles by subject, personal name and by-line (article author) for the following dates:

 Microfilmed copies of the Herald and the Sun can be found in the Newspapers and Family History Reading Rooms.